Please answer all questions fully. Do not attach or send supplementary material (such as books you have written); it will not be reviewed if sent.

 November 4, 2016, deadline.
 Applicants will be notified when their complete application has been received.

 How did you hear about the Supreme Court Fellows Program?

 Please answer the following questions.
 Explain any questions answered YES,

 including appropriate details and resolution, in the explanatory text box below.

 (All questions are required.)

-Please attach an original research proposal on a legal topic of scholarly interest,
+Please attach an original research proposal of not more than 1,000 words on a legal topic of scholarly interest.

 offices would be the appropriate venue to conduct your research.
 We will evaluate